 This is a routine examination of a woman's reproductive and sexual organs to be sure they are healthy and normal and to check for early signs of infection or medical problems.
-Girls should begin having pelvic examinations by age 18 or earlier if they are sexually active, and have an examination every 2 years.
+Girls should begin having pelvic examinations by the age of 18 or earlier if they are sexually active in which case they should have an examination every 2 years.

-Breast Self-Examination
+1.3.6 Breast Self-Examination

 The self-examination technique is very important to detect early signs of breast cancer.
 Breast self-examination consists of feeling each breast in a circular motion to search for any lumps or thickening that could signal cancer.
-Teenagers rarely get breast cancer, but getting in the habit of doing self-examination once a month is a good idea.
+Teenagers rarely get breast cancer but getting in the habit of doing self-examination once a month is a good idea.
 By age 25, all women should examine their breasts once a month.